Your trusted partner in cosmetic care abroad

 Post-Bariatric Body Contouring Cost in Thailand

-Average Cost of Post-Bariatric Contouring in Thailand
+Average Cost of Post-Bariatric Contouring

 A single-stage procedure in Thailand typically costs between $5,000 and $10,000, depending on the areas treated and the complexity.
-A comprehensive multi-stage plan addressing lower body, upper body, arms, and thighs may total $10,000–$18,000 across both stages — still significantly less than a single-stage lower body lift in many Western countries.
+A comprehensive multi-stage plan addressing lower body, upper body, arms, and thighs may total $10,000–$18,000 across both stages, still significantly less than a single-stage lower body lift in many Western countries.

 Cost Breakdown